 The Partnership Centres initiative has brought teams of researchers and decision-makers together to create better health services and health by collaborative work on priority themes determined by the needs of the health and health care systems.

-National Health and Medical Research Council (NHMRC)’s Partnership Centres aim to improve the availability and quality of research evidence for clinicians, managers and policy makers.
+NHMRC's Partnership Centres aim to improve the availability and quality of research evidence for clinicians, managers and policy makers.
 By building Australia's capacity to produce and use high quality applied research, these centres help provide answers to the complex and difficult questions that these decision makers face when trying to improve Australians' health and health care.

-The Partnership Centres have national reach and are supported jointly by NHMRC us and organisations with an interest in using research to advance their mission.
+The Partnership Centres have national reach and are supported jointly by us and organisations with an interest in using research to advance their mission.

 The broad objectives of Partnership Centres are to: